madureira/jskeleton/README.md

     $ npm install

-You have to install Grunt on global mode execute this (In some cases is necessary to execute with "sudo"):
+You have to install Grunt on global mode execute this (in some cases is necessary to execute it with "sudo"):

     $ npm install -g grunt-cli

-To generate the compressed files, you must to open a new tab in your terminal and execute this:
+To generate the compressed files, you must to open a new tab in your terminal, (this tab should be kept open, or if you prefer execute the command background mode) and execute this:

     $ grunt

 Now, always that you save any modified file, Grunt will execute tasks to generate a compressed file.
-This tab should be kept open, or if you prefer execute this command in backgrount.

 Finally, start the server: